 With daylight saving time ending, investing in sleep aids to help you get quality rest may be even more top of mind.
 So, we spoke to experts about how sleep masks benefit the sleep-wake cycle.
 We also used expert guidance to round up top-rated sleep masks, as well as experts’ own recommendations and Select staff favorites.

-Top-rated sleep masks in 2022
+Top-rated sleep masks to shop in 2022

-Former Select writer Ambar Pardilla bought the Slip Pure Silk Sleep Mask after several bouts of insomnia and said that after a few nights of using it, she was “snoozing off within minutes of sliding the mask on.”
-The mask, which is made from machine-washable and non-irritating silk, according to the brand, stays put with an elastic band.
-Slip says the silk mask won’t disturb your nighttime creams and facial products, nor will it put pressure on the area around your eyes.
+Former Select writer Ambar Pardilla bought the Slip Pure Silk Sleep Mask after several bouts of insomnia.
+After a few nights of using it, she was “snoozing within minutes of sliding the mask on.”
+The mask, which is made from machine-washable silk, stays put with an elastic band.
+Slip says the silk mask won’t mess with your nighttime creams and facial products, nor will it put pressure on the area around your eyes.
 You can purchase the Slip sleep mask in 11 colors, including gold, white, pink and more.

 The Mavogel Cotton Sleep Eye Mask is easily adjustable to fit your face, according to the brand.
 Using the buckles on the elastic strap, you can make the strap anywhere from 19 to 29 inches.
 Mavogel says the mask itself is made up of five layers to pad the eyes and keep light out, and the design includes a nose panel to block out light that might filter in from the bottom of the mask.

 How to shop for a sleep mask